 What is a company limited by guarantee?

-A company limited by guarantee could be described as a halfway house between a partnership, where every partner is liable for the debts of the partnership, on the one hand, and a limited company, with shares, on the other hand.
+A company limited by guarantee could be described as a business structure that is a halfway house between a partnership, where every partner is liable for the debts of the partnership, on the one hand, and a limited company, with shares, on the other hand.

 The people who would get together to become shareholders in a normal private company become guarantors in a company limited by guarantee.
 A member has no obligation to provide money except to the extent of his guarantee, just once, in the event that the company becomes insolvent.

-In many cases a liability limit of just £1 is set.
-Whatever the sum is, it will be specified in the memorandum & articles of association of the company.
+In many cases, a liability limit of just £1 is set.
+Whatever the sum is, it will be specified in the articles of association of the company.

-Since there are no shareholders and no shares in a company limited by guarantee, a profit cannot be distributed to its members in the form of dividends.
+Since there are no shareholders and no shares, a profit cannot be distributed to its members in the form of dividends.
 Any profit is retained to be used for the purposes, objectives and policies for which the company exists.